stenbror/PythonCoreConcept/README.md

 See UnitTest for documentation about setup of parsing of file.

 We now have over 390 UnitTests written and passed.
-There are more on the way before i have confidence in the parser doing it job corectly.
+There are more on the way before i have confidence in the parser doing its job corectly.